-President Dr. Allan Cahoon
+Dr. Allan Cahoon

-Chair of the Board Mr. Wayne Strandlund (CEO of Fisgard Capital, a familyowned mortgage investment fund)
+Mr. Wayne Strandlund (CEO of Fisgard Capital, a familyowned mortgage investment fund)

 Royal Roads University (RRU) is located in Colwood, a municipality in Greater Victoria, on a site formerly occupied by Royal Roads Military College.

 - RRU is known for its flexible admissions policies and delivery models that are tailored to working professionals and their employers. - Programs are offered through an on-line learning forum and short, interactive on-campus residencies.